jaythomasv29/jaythomasv29/README.md

 A Software Engineer
 -------------------

 As someone who was practically birthed into the restaurant industry with a family of over 20+ successful years of experience, I witnessed first hand that if something is made with great quality, customers will always come back!
 And who doesn't love repeat customers?

 I look at software development in the same way, and have always strived for elegant, appealing, and streamlined user experiences when it comes to user interfaces for our customers/stakeholders.
-Just like how the rock said, 'Do you smell what The Rock is cooking?'
-We should be screaming and shouting it what it comes to our code 😂.
-My most recent project utilizes MongoDB, React, NodeJS, JTW, and Stripe to create an e-commerce aesthetically pleasing front end yet secure backend that shows all of these tools and best practices in action!
+Just like what The Rock roared, 'Do you smell what The Rock is cooking?', We should be proudly saying that when we are about to serve our code 😂.

+My most recent project utilizes MongoDB, React, NodeJS, JTW, and Stripe to create an e-commerce single-page app that is aesthetically pleasing on the front end yet secure in the backend.
+Im definitely excited to add more features to it as I hone in on more skills.

 If you want to talk code or about any exciting opportunities I am always up for it so please do not be shy and reach out through DM or email.
 Looking forward to it.

 * 🌍  I'm based in Mountain View, CA
 * 🖥️  See my portfolio at [Github](http://github.com/jaythomasv29)